jerrybach98/SQLZoo/README.md

 # SQLZoo

-This repository contains answers to the SQL Zoo querying exercises. br /
+This repository contains answers to the SQL Zoo querying exercises. <br/>

 SQL Zoo provides an interactive and comprehensive SQL tutorial, featuring exercises and quizzes that cover a range of topics from basic commands to advanced queries.
-Users can practice writing and executing SQL queries against existing databases while receiving real-time feedback, enhancing their understanding of key SQL concepts. br /
+Users can practice writing and executing SQL queries against existing databases while receiving real-time feedback, enhancing their understanding of key SQL concepts. <br/>

 [View SQLZoo](https://www.sqlzoo.net/wiki/SQL_Tutorial)